willpuckett/kb_can/can.md

 ## Wiring/Topology

 As mentioned earlier, canbus is two wires: can_h and can_l.
-These two wires are a shared bus, and connect to each device on the canbus.
+These two wires are a linear network topology, and connect to each device on the canbus.
 Many users also route power along with the CAN wires.

-Canbus is *terminated* at both ends by a 120Ω resistor.
+Canbus is *terminated* at both ends by either a 120Ω resistor, or a split termination scheme.
 Proper termination helps ensure stability of the canbus line by reducing ringing.

 <figure>
     <img src="https://raw.githubusercontent.com/willpuckett/kb_can/master/images/plug_types.jpeg"